LandRegistry/bg-dev-pack-redesign/app/apis/estimate-completion-date.md

 ---
 title: Estimated Completion Date
-layout: devpack.njk
+layout: devpack-old.njk
+sectionKey: Estimated Completion Date
 ---

 ---
 ## Overview

 The Estimated Completion Date (ECD) is a date by which the application is likely to be completed.
 It is not based on the individual application but is an estimate of when the majority (90%) of that application type will be completed.

 In order to retain parity with our Portal customer experience, we require that anyone integrating with this service refer to the estimated completion timeframes which can be found at [https://www.gov.uk/guidance/hm-land-registry-estimated-completion-timeframes](https://www.gov.uk/guidance/hm-land-registry-estimated-completion-timeframes).
 We also see benefit in end users being familiar with the above URL, the insights provided are likely to reduce the need for customer contact.
 Therefore we also ask that you make your customers aware of the above URL.